Configure a statement reference

 Currently, this feature is supported by most UK banks.

 The statement_reference field inside the beneficiary object controls what your customer sees on their bank statement, in the ‘reference’ field, after a closed-loop payment.
-This string has a limit of 18 characters.
+This string has a limit of 18 characters, and we recommend following the guidelines on special characters.

 If you leave this field empty, a random string generated by TrueLayer displays on your user’s bank statement instead.
 The content of this string may not be easily understandable to an end user, so we recommend using a statement_reference for a better user experience.